 The book of Proverbs repeatedly admonishes us to fear the Lord and abstain from evil (Proverbs 1:6, 4:27).
 We are told to avoid the company of the wicked (Proverbs 1:10-16) and to live by the commandments of the Lord (Proverbs 19:16).
 He started out so well!
 His future had been so bright.

 Are we like Solomon?
 Have we become “wise in our own eyes”?
-Do we say to the world, “this is what God says we should do.”
+Do we say to the world, “this is what God says we should do”?
 And then do the exact opposite?
+What's Your Legacy?
 It’s hard to do it by ourselves until we realize that we don’t have to.
-Through the help of the Holy Spirit we have power to do that which we are unable to do by ourselves.
+Through the help of the Holy Spirit, we have the power to do that which we are unable to do by ourselves.

 Solomon was the wisest man on earth.
 And then he wasn’t.
 He stopped focusing on God and instead allowed others to lead him down a path that he knew was wrong.
 We need to learn a valuable lesson from Solomon: whenever we take our eyes off Jehovah, we have started down a slippery slope.